hanesy/machine-learning-challenge/README.md

 ### Comparison
 As a final step, I compile the scores for the hypertuned models and observe the best-fit model in this [notebook](Model_Comparison.ipynb).

-## Final Report

-### Research Questions
+## Research Questions and Answers
-Overall, I was interested in answering the question:
+**As mentioned in the beginning of this README, I had 3 research questions.**
-**Which model best fits the data?**
+1. Which model best fits the data?

-However, I had a smaller research questions I wanted to answer from each of the models.
-* What is the difference between using standard scaler and minmax scaler, if any?
+2. What is the difference between using standard scaler and minmax scaler, if any?
-* What is the improvement from hypertraining the model?
+3. What is the improvement from hypertraining the model?

+**Answers**
-From observing the model scores, rfc (random forest classifer) with standard scaler has the best fit to the data.
+1. In conclusion, rfc (random forest classifer) with standard scaler has the best fit to the data from observing the model score.
+2. There was a difference between using a standard or minmax scaler, but the difference was not very big.
+3. Most models showed improvement from hypertuning.

+I will provide detailed
 ### Logistic Model
 In the non-hypertuned